After Paul and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.

 So, are you ready to eat your vegetarian way through Beyoglu, Istanbul?
 Let’s go!

-When Max and I were wandering down the vibrant thoroughfare of Istiklal Street in Beyoglu, and surrounds… we noticed several restaurants promoting photos of mezze type dishes at breakfast time.
+When Paul and I were wandering down the vibrant thoroughfare of Istiklal Street in Beyoglu, and surrounds… we noticed several restaurants promoting photos of mezze type dishes at breakfast time.

 And boy, did they make our mouth water!